 Still, the model is not static, with the self fossilizing into “one unactive cohering lump.”
 Thanks to the interplay of associations and counter-associations, the six orientations both “model” and “new-model” each other.
 Psycholgical bodies are, as Hales said of vegetable and animal bodies, in “a continual round of the production and dissolution” — until such time, Hartley believed, as when all shall discover their identity in that “mystical body” in which “all have an equal care for each other's [happiness]; all increase in love, and come to their full stature, to perfect manhood, by that which every joint supplieth” (OM 2, prop.
 68; cf. Ephesians 4.16).

 Listed are the two most commonly available editions of the Observations on Man, both of which have been reprinted in paperback.
 Because the text of all editions is the same, citations in this article are to volume and proposition, rather than to page in any given edition.
 Users of the one-volume 1791 edition should note that the propositions are numbered consecutively throughout, so that propostion 1 in volume 2 of the 1749 edition is proposition 101.
 Readers referring to the 1775 abridgement should note that the propositions included in that volume are numbered consecutively in that volume, and hence do not correspond to the other editions.

 - 1791.
-Observations on Man, his Frame, his Duty, and his Expectations.
-To which are added notes and additions to the second part, translated from the German of Herman Andrew Pistorius.
-2d ed.
-London: J. Johnson.
+Observations on Man, his Frame, his Duty, and his Expectations (with notes and additions to the second part), translated from the German of Herman Andrew Pistorius, 2d ed., London: J. Johnson.

 Selected Other Works by Hartley